tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer.md

 The `<system>` indicates the system to which the observing mode applies to.
 This is typically the instrument subsystem used for the observations, but could be any subsystem or other tag (such as ENG) that identifies the observing mode.
 If a subsystem is used, it should be capitalized to conform with other subsystem uses.
-The `<modeName>` portion will generally be indicated by a selection in the observation planning tool.
+The `<modeName>` portion will generally also be part of the instrument configuration set in the observation planning tool.
 There are no restrictions on this name, but shorter is better.
+Any name can be used for testing.

 ## Registering Sequencers in Location Service